nrechiverri/NREchiverri/README.md

 ---

-A comprehensive portfolio showcasing my expertise and experience as a Microsoft Dynamics 365 Finance & Operations (F&O) functional consultant.
+A comprehensive portfolio showcasing my expertise and experiences as a Microsoft Dynamics 365 Finance & Operations (F&O) Functional Consultant.

 ## 📋 Table of Contents